openshift/ansible-service-broker/docs/introduction.md

 ## Ansible Playbook Bundle: Package

 The packaging step is responsible for building a container image from the named playbooks for distribution.
-Packaging combines a base image containing an Ansible runtime with ansible artifacts and any dependencies required to run the playbooks.
+Packaging combines a base image containing an Ansible runtime with Ansible artifacts and any dependencies required to run the playbooks.
 The result is a container image with an ENTRYPOINT set to take in several arguments, one of which is the method to execute, such as provision, deprovision, etc.